WebHare/platform/whtree/modules/consilio/doc/topics/consilio/setup.md

 content sources which provide the data to store in the index.

 ## Publisher content sources
-Individual sites can add themselves as a Publishier content source using `sitesettings` in their siteprofiles
+Individual sites can add themselves as a Publisher content source using `sitesettings` in their siteprofiles

 ```xml